Prison Legal News:

 By Matthew T. Clarke

-On July 11, 2003, NYPD Deputy Po-lice Commissioner of Community Affairs Fredrick J. Patrick, 38, was arrested on federal charges that he looted close to $113,000 from the New York City Correctional Foundation ...
+On July 11, 2003, NYPD Deputy Po-lice Commissioner of Community Affairs Fredrick J. Patrick, 38, was arrested on federal charges that he looted close to $113,000 from the New York City Correctional Foundation, a non-profit corporation, ...

 NYPD Commissioner Charged With Stealing $112,733.98